As top-down governance gives signs of obsolescence, it is time to adopt greater bottom-up input from scientists into policies influencing our lives

 More importantly, each of our readers can also become involved.
 We strongly support this needs for a pan-European involvement of many scientists in shaping future policies.
 To do so, scientists have to participate both in local and global actions designed to reinforce a democracy for and by citizens.

 Specifically, as a member of the EuroScientist readers’ community or the Homo scientificus europaeus (HSE) grassroots movement, you have a role to play.
-We invite you to read and comment on the content published in EuroScientist and in its HSE blog or to engage with our Facebook or LinkedIn pages.
+We invite you to read and comment on the content published in EuroScientist or to engage with our Facebook or LinkedIn pages.
 Feel free to knock on the door of EuroScience to become a member.

 We would like to invite you to send us testimonies outlining your involvement in your local March of Science everywhere in Europe and beyond.
 We are planning to publish selected contributions in the coming weeks and on the day of the event.
 Just contact us at firstname.lastname@example.org.